 A lot of people ask me about our brand design and the graphics that accompany these blog posts.

-They see the same visual cues on the BNBranding website, in social media posts, in our ads, on video and even on good, old-fashioned post cards, emails and invoices.
+They see the same visual cues on the BN Branding website, in social media posts, in presentations, in our ads, emails, videos and even on good old-fashioned post cards.

-They comment about the work on LinkedIn and, yes, they respond to it.
-Some people have even said, “Wow, that’s really cool.
+They comment about our graphics when they see ’em on LinkedIn and, some people have even said, “Wow, that’s really cool.
 Can you do something like that for my company?”

 It’s like direct response branding.

-As prospects are scrolling quickly through a Facebook feed, they breeze right over all the stuff that looks the same as everything else… Stock photos, charts and graphs, head shots, even stupid cat videos get ignored these days.
+As prospects are scrolling quickly through a social media feed they breeze right over all the stuff that looks the same as everything else… Cheesy stock photos, boring charts and graphs, corporate head shots, stock Canva designs with colorful gradients, even stupid cat videos get ignored these days.

 On the other hand, we are wired to ignore the images, sounds and words that are familiar to us.

-So familiar words, sounds and imagery do not belong in your advertising efforts.
+So familiar words, sounds and imagery do not belong in your advertising efforts or in your library of branded graphics.

 Visual punctuation marks, such as the images in our “Be” Campaign, can make small budgets look big.
 It’s one of the little things that small businesses can do to become iconic brands in their own, little spaces.